MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/supported-customizations.md

 ---
-title: "Get started with model-driven apps customization using code | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Get started with Model-driven Apps customization using code | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "<Description>" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018
+description: "You can customize Model-driven apps by using tools that are available in the PowerApps portal or that are described in the documentation. " # 115-145 characters including spaces.
+This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018 ms.reviewer: ""
-ms.reviewer: ""